Blazemeter/blazemeter-gem/README.md

 	blazemeter api:init -a XXXYYY

-This will prompt you to enter your user key which will be saved so you don't need to do it again.
+This will prompt a you to enter your user key which will be saved so you don't need to do it again.
 However if you want to change your user key you can do it by removing the current key using api:reset command:

     blazemeter api:reset